-For the three months ended December 31, 2020, cash generated from operating activities was \$2.3 million compared to cash from operations of \$4.0 million for the same period in 2019.
-The decrease was primarily due to higher severance payments in the three months ended December 31, 2020.
-For the year ended December 31, 2020, cash generated from operating activities was \$13.3 million compared to cash from operations of \$15.4 million for the same period in 2019.
-The decrease was due to lower income from operations, higher severance payments and an unfavourable movement in working capital due to the timing of cash receipts and payments.
+For the three months ended December 31, 2021, cash generated from operating activities was \$2.5 million compared to \$2.3 million for the same period in 2020.
+The increase was driven by higher severance payments in the prior year period.
+For the year ended December 31, 2021, cash generated from operating activities was \$9.3 million compared to cash from operations of \$13.3 million for the same period in 2020.
+The decrease was due to lower income from operations.